 - Human Physiology (3 hours)3 PSIO 441 (recommended) or PSIO 241 or BIOL 235

-- A course Developmental (lifespan) psychology is strongly recommended, although other psychology courses (abnormal, social) are accepted.
-Students should seek developmental Psychology courses that cover the entire human lifespan, from birth through older adulthood.
-Some colleges and universities offer this content in a sequence of two courses (one covering infant/child, another covering adolescence/adulthood).
-In these cases, the two-course sequence must be completed.
+- A course Developmental Psychology is strongly recommended, although other psychology courses (abnormal, social) are accepted.
+Students should seek Developmental Psychology courses that cover the entire human lifespan, from birth through older adulthood, when possible.
 Courses in Sports Psychology may not be used for this prerequisite.

 - The anatomy courses included in the DPT curriculum are extremely rigorous.
 Students should seek out the highest level anatomy course(s) available.
 The minimum prerequisite is a 3 credit hour course in Human Anatomy; ideally with a laboratory.
 We will accept a 2-semester, 8 credit sequence of combined Human Anatomy & Physiology.
 Courses in comparative, mammalian, or animal anatomy will not be accepted.